 Doing Things Differently: our tough choices for health and care in Wales 2021 and beyond.

-Five online discussion events will be held in January, February and March and will aim to find innovative workable solutions to the challenges ahead.
+Five online discussion events have been held in January, February and March with participants representing clinicians, front line staff, managers, patients and the public.

-The first two events on January 26 and 27, will focus on how we might manage the backlog of care and what services could be transferred from hospitals into the community.
+The first two events on January 26 and 27, focused on how to manage the backlog of care and what services could be transferred from hospitals into the community.

-Event one will feature a wide range of participants from across health and social care and event two will be a discussion with an expert group of clinicians.
+Event one featured a wide range of participants from across health and social care and event two was a discussion with an expert group of clinicians.

-The February 11 event will look at the key issue of supply and demand and how this impacts all care; primary, secondary and social.
-It will also look at how we make health and care services more prudent and how we need to do things differently, providing care closer to home.
+The February 11 event looked at the key issue of supply and demand and how this impacts all care; primary, secondary and social.
+It also looked at how we make health and care services more prudent and how we need to do things differently, providing care closer to home.

-Ahead of the Senedd election, the fifth and final event of the series will be on March 4 and will invite health and care spokespeople from each of the political parties in Wales to answer key questions about the difficult decisions to be made and set out their manifesto commitments.
-What will they do differently?
+Ahead of the Senedd election, the fifth event of the series on March 4 invited the health and care spokespeople from each of the political parties in Wales – Vaughan Gething MS, Angela Burns MS and Rhun ap Iorwerth MS - to answer key questions about the difficult decisions to be made and set out their manifesto commitments.

 Working closely with our partners